| | | | | | | |

 • Pour the apple pie filling into your crockpot.
 Sprinkle with 1/2 tsp cinnamon and mix in to combine.

-• Mix the remaining cinnamon in with the dry cake mix.
+• Mix the remaining cinnamon in with the dry cake mix in a separate bowl.
 Sprinkle over the apples.
 Drizzle the melted butter over the cake mix, evenly.
 Do NOT mix the butter into the cake mix.

 • Cover and Cook on high for 4 hours - or on low for 6 hours.